-The purpose of harmonizing phytosanitary treatments is to support efficient phytosanitary measures in a wide range of circumstances and to enhance the mutual recognition of treatment efficacy by NPPOs, which may also facilitate trade.
-Furthermore, these treatment schedules should aid the development of expertise and technical cooperation.
-NPPOs are not obliged to use these treatments and may use other phytosanitary treatments for treating the same regulated pests or regulated articles.
+The purpose of harmonizing phytosanitary treatment is to support efficiency by NPPOs, which may also facilitate trade.
+Furthermore, these treatment schedules should aid to development of expertise and technical cooperation.
+NPPOs are not obliged to use these treatments and may be of the phytosanitary treatments for treating the same regulated pests or regulated articles.

-Adopted phytosanitary treatments provide a means for the killing, inactivation or removal of pests, for rendering pests infertile or for devitalization, at a stated efficacy, and are relevant primarily to international trade.
-The level of efficacy, specificity and applicability of each treatment is indicated where possible.
-NPPOs may use these criteria to select the treatment or combination of treatments that are appropriate for the relevant circumstances.
+Adopted phytosanitary treatments process a mean for the killing, inactivation or removal of pests, for rendering pests infertile or for devitalization, are stated encry as a lare relevant primarily to international trade.
+The level of efficacy, specificity and applicability each treatment is a cated where possible.
+NPPOs may use these criteria to select the treatment or combination are atmers that are appropriate for the relevant circumstances.

-When requiring phytosanitary treatments for imports, contracting parties should take into account the following points:
+When requiring phytosonitary atments framports, contracting parties should take into account the following points:

-- Phytosanitary measures required by a contracting party shall be technically justified. - Phytosanitary treatments contained in Annex 1 of this standard have the status of an ISPM and therefore should be considered accordingly. - Regulatory regimes of exporting contracting parties may prevent certain treatments from being approved for use within their territories.
+- Phytos stary it asures I will a by a contracting party shall be technically justified. - Phytoanitary to atments co-cained in Annex 1 of this standard have the status of an ISPM and therefore should be co-idered access. - Regular regimes of exporting contracting parties may prevent certain treatments from being approved for use within air territories.
 Therefore efforts should be made to accept equivalent treatments where possible.